 No. We don’t collect personal data from children, and we don’t process any personal data related to children.

 How is personal information processed?

 Your personal information is likely to be stored in several different IT systems, depending on which department within Trustmarque you are working with.

 Data is automatically encrypted, to increase the security of personal information.

-Many of our IT Systems are based on Microsoft Cloud Services, where information is stored in one or more Microsoft Cloud Datacentres.
-All personal data is stored in UK datacentres.
+Many of our IT systems are provided using Microsoft cloud services, where information is stored in one or more Microsoft UK cloud datacentres.

-We store your personal information so that we can do business with you, providing you with Trustmarque products and services.
+We store your personal information so that we can do business with you, providing you with IT products and services.